dmind-gmbh/extension-cookieman/README.md

 You can click around the 3 included demo themes [here](http://cookieman.d-mind.de/).
 Have a look at the JavaScript console to see when tracking gets enabled.
 You can also try out the ["Do-not-track" setting of your browser](https://en.wikipedia.org/wiki/Do_Not_Track) which triggers a message inside the popup (in the "marketing" group) when enabled.

 ##  When is it shown?
-If the cookie *CookieConsent* is **not yet** set the popup/banner is shown (except on imprint and data privacy statement pages, see TypoScript constants - this is to follow the GDPR's expectation that those pages shall be easily and directly accessible and should not interfere with a cookie consent banner).
+If consent has not been saved yet (aka our cookie *CookieConsent* is not set) the popup/banner is shown.
+Exceptions are imprint and data privacy statement pages - this is to follow the GDPR's expectation that those pages shall be easily and directly accessible and should not interfere with a cookie consent banner.

 ## Browser support
 IE11 and up, fully responsive